Fastpacking Gear List Super Ultralight 2025

 1.7 | $24

-For the ultimate blend of comfort and functionality, pull on a pair of Paka Performance 3/4 Crew socks, our editor’s choice award winning model for hiking socks.
+For the ultimate blend of comfort and functionality, pull on a pair of Paka Trail 3/4 Crew socks, our editor’s choice award winning model for hiking socks.
 They have all of the right features, and are made with a dreamy blend of alpaca wool, Tencel, recycled nylon, and spandex that keep your feet comfortable, thermo-regulated, dry, blister-free, and less smelly, all day long.
 We’re even prepared to say that alpaca wool is superior to merino.
-Shop now.
+A quarter height version is also available.

 Outdoor Research Echo Hoodie